torvalds/linux/Documentation/arch/arm/tcm.rst

 The TCM memory can then be remapped to another address again using the MMU, but notice that the TCM is often used in situations where the MMU is turned off.
-To avoid confusion the current Linux implementation will map the TCM 1 to 1 from physical to virtual memory in the location specified by the kernel.
-Currently Linux will map ITCM to 0xfffe0000 and on, and DTCM to 0xfffe8000 and on, supporting a maximum of 32KiB of ITCM and 32KiB of DTCM.
+To avoid confusion the current GNU/Linux implementation will map the TCM 1 to 1 from physical to virtual memory in the location specified by the kernel.
+Currently GNU/Linux will map ITCM to 0xfffe0000 and on, and DTCM to 0xfffe8000 and on, supporting a maximum of 32KiB of ITCM and 32KiB of DTCM.